swiftlang/swift-evolution/Proposal.md

     /// - Complexity: O(*n* log *n*) where *n* is the length of the collection.
     @discardableResult
     public mutating func gather(
-        justBefore: Index, where predicate: (Element) -> Bool ) -> Range<Index>
+        at insertionPoint: Index, where predicate: (Element) -> Bool ) -> Range<Index>

-    /// Shifts the elements in the given range to the specified insertion point.
+    /// Shifts the elements in the given range to just before the element at
+    /// the specified index.
     ///
     /// - Parameters:
     ///   - range: The range of the elements to move.